 Various factors can affect the integrity of business data.
 Some of the most common risks include:

-- Transfer errors: A transfer error occurs when a piece of data cannot successfully transfer from one location in a database to another.
+- Transfer errors.
+A transfer error occurs when a piece of data cannot be successfully transferred from one location in a database to another.

-- Malicious actors: Spyware, malware, and viruses are serious data integrity threats.
+- Malicious actors.
+Malware, spyware, and viruses pose serious threats to data integrity.
 If a malicious program invades a computer, a third party can start altering, deleting, or stealing data.

 Non-compliance with data laws can also cause serious integrity concerns.
 Failing to comply with regulations such as HIPAA and PCI will also lead to hefty fines.